farhad-here/MusicPlayer_python/README.md

-# 🎼It is an old Music Player project for my university.
-<p>🗃️It does not have a great UI and UX</p>
+# 🎼A music player project with tkinter.

 ----
 ## 🥇Manual
-first create a venv
+-> create a venv
-then activate
+-> activate it
-then install these
+-> install these

  - typing
  - pygame

-then finally you can use

 ## 🎨UI
 <div align="center" style="border-radius: 50%">